 Separate is still not equal

-For FAIR’s Substack, Leigh Ann O’Neill and Grayson Slover write about how recent educational trends focusing on anti-racism have led to practices that overtly treat students differently simply on the basis of their ethnicity or skin color.
+Recent educational trends focusing on anti-racism have raised eyebrows and sparked debates, particularly in more progressive areas of the country.
+In far too many cases, schools are employing policies and practices that overtly treat students differently simply on the basis of their ethnicity or skin color.

 Teachers and administrators may convince themselves they are doing right by students when they create segregated opportunities for them or emphasize their skin color as paramount to their individuality.
 They might even find studies or statistics to support their reasons for doing so.
 But, ultimately, none of that matters.
 As it stands now, and has for a very long time in our country, separate can never be equal, and schools that create or allow racially hostile environments to persist are breaking the law.